1. Purpose of procedures

-Internally hosted and Private Cloud based services are data and information storage hosting services that are delivered on-campus or via USC managed facilities.
+Internally hosted and Private Cloud based services are data and information storage hosting services that are delivered on-campus or via University managed facilities.

 Externally hosted, Public Cloud and Cloud Hosted are the most commonly known and understood forms of Cloud-based Services, where some or all components of the service are provided and managed by third parties.

 Business Process as a Service (BPaaS) is Business Process Outsourcing (BPO) that employs a Cloud-based Service model.

 Software as a Service (SaaS) is a software licensing and delivery model in which software is licensed on a subscription basis and is hosted as a Cloud-based Service by a third party.